ZbudujeRoboty/ZbudujeRoboty/README.md

 ## Hi there, my name is Jan Brzyk 👋
 ### I am a 5th year student of Robotics at AGH!

-- 🔭 I’m currently working on mechanical development of robotic arm and gripper at AGH Space Systems
+- 🔭 I’m currently working on mechanical development of Kalman Rover as a mechanics team leader at AGH Space Systems
 - 🌱 I’m currently learning ROS 2 and Docker!
 - 👯 I’m looking to collaborate on some interesting projects!
 - 🤔 I’m looking for help with developing my eletronic and programming skills